TT-Lang Specification

 Grid

 A grid defines a space of nodes to which the TT-Lang operation is submitted for execution.
 A node corresponds to a single Tensix Core and is a minimal unit capable of executing a TT-Lang program.
 In a single-chip case where node-to-node communication is conducted over Network-on-Chip (NoC), the grid is two dimensional.
 In a multi-chip case where chip-to-chip communication is conduced over TT-Fabric, the grid has additional mesh dimensions representing different levels of connectivity (same card, same host, same rack etc).
 There is also Single-Program-Multiple-Data (SPMD) mode in which the grid remains two dimensional while the TT-Lang operation is submitted for execution on multiple chips.
 In SPMD mode TT-Lang operation instances have the same behaviour on different chips while working on different partitions of data, which significantly simplifies reasoning about it.
+The SPMD functionality is based on TT-NN Mesh Devices.

 Grid size function